giakou4/Computer-Architecture/Lab2/README.md

 As a result l1d_assoc = 16 gave the best result.
 By increasing cache line to 256 we got slightly better CPI.
 Then we tried different l2 cache size.
 The highest possible (4MB) gave better results(1.54371) with l2 associativity equals to 8.
-Different associativity gave slightly higher CPI
+Different associativity gave slightly higher CPI.
+Lastly, further increase to cache line, increases CPI.

 #### speccmf benchmark